ptone/run-py-reload/README.md

 ## How it works

+ - uses inotifywait (on linux) or fswatch (on macos) to watch for changes
- - uses inotifywait to zip the current python
+ - then, zips the current python
  - uploads the zipfile to a special handler which over-writes the CWD
  - uses the flask debug server, which auto-reloads

 ## Caveats/TODO/improvements

   - Note: you need to rebuild the harness if you change the requirements.txt
   - Clarify how the Dockerfile should be modified between dev and prod, e.g. should the entry point be a script which looks at an env var?